duprej/ccclauncher/readme.md

 sudo perl /opt/ccclauncher/launcher.pl status
 ```

-Now you are ready to install or use tester, controller and web modules.
+Now you are ready to install or use other modules.